 Ken Nwadiogbu (b.
-1994, Lagos, Nigeria) creates innovative conceptual drawings on various surfaces, as he disrupts the standard narrative of mask as means of liberation or escape, investigates a consciousness that is buried deep within a person, while engaging in multidisciplinary modes of storytelling.
+1994, Lagos, Nigeria) is a full time visual artist who creates innovative conceptual drawings on various surfaces as he engages in multidisciplinary modes of storytelling.
 Gender equality, African culture, and Black power are a few aspects of his current research and artistic practice.

 Ken Nwadiogbu is constantly revitalising his practice by challenging modes of Black representation.
 His oeuvres do not just encompass various forms of drawing using charcoal, collage, and acrylic, but most recently transcends into photography, sculpture, installation and performance art.

 “There’ll always be a need to understand and represent people in a different way.
 This becomes our way of discovering and revealing who we truly are.“

 My love for drawing faces of everyday people through ripped paper was born from a need to identify Africans in major global contexts.
 These juxtaposed pieces became my way of exploring, evaluating, interrogating, and challenging socio-political structures and issues within the society.